What are the real benefits of golf club employee experience technology?

 We do not just use technology today – we have a relationship with it.
 When it comes to tech at work in a golf club — the software, systems, and apps employees use in their day-to-day jobs—that relationship status is best described as cumbersome.

-Golf club employees want to use technology at work and recognize its potential for making their work and their skills better.
-This is also true regarding the customer-facing golf club employees too.
+Golf club employees want to utilize technology at work and recognize its potential for enhancing their work and skills.
+This is also true regarding the customer-facing golf club employees.

-It happens in many cases that the technology solution is not always chosen with the user in mind.
+In many cases, the technology solution is not always chosen with the user in mind.
 This is why our golf club employees feel these technology solutions are impeding their progress, or worse, wasting their time.

 Jacek Gulmantowicz, co-founder of Golf Booking Software told me